PedrobyJoao/nwaku-eval/README.md

 ## Limitations

+### Reliability of experiments

+Our experiments are not as reliable as they could be because:

+1. Only a few nodes are used (e.g.: 20)
+2. A limited number of inputs were used for the variable being tested (e.g., using only 6 different payload sizes instead of 30)
+3. Each experiment configuration is only run once.
+We are not running multiple trials for each configuration to average out random noise and ensure statistical reliability.

+Couldn't we just change the parameters, increasing all the values?

+Well, yes... however, the experiments would get way longer and more bug-prone.

+> There are some unfixed bugs, so the longer an experiment runs, the more likely it is to fail.
+>
+> The main one is port binding for the APIs which sometimes it's already in use since we're deploying
+> nodes in parallel.
+>
+> Solution is superficially described on the [backlog](#backlog) section of this README.

+Also, to support greater parameters, it's preferable to run the experiments in parallel as much as possible.

 ### Ideal network conditions

 Experiments were run on a local Docker network with all containers running within the same host.